johanf85/Symbollist-maintain-Excel/README.md

 \
 \
 **Compile the glossaries:**
 There are several ways to compile the glossaries.
-Using perl is one of them. (perl has to be installed)
+Execute a perl script is one of them. (perl has to be installed)
 \
+Run the following command in the folder where your tex file with glossaries is saved:\
+`perl /usr/local/texlive/2017/texmf-dist/scripts/glossaries/makeglossaries main`\

-On my mac, running texlive, I run the following command.\
+Eg, on a mac, running texlive 2017, the command is:\
 `perl /usr/local/texlive/2017/texmf-dist/scripts/glossaries/makeglossaries main` \
 run this in the directory were your main.tex file is saved
 \